lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 ### Testing and auditing the formula

-1. Test your formula installation using `brew install --formula --build-from-source $(brew --repository homebrew/core)/Formula/<prefix>/<formula>.rb`, where `<prefix>` is the first letter of your formula's name and `<formula>` is the name of your formula.
+1. Test your formula installation using `HOMEBREW_NO_INSTALL_FROM_API=1 brew install --formula --build-from-source <formula>`, where `<formula>` is the name of your formula.
 Correct any errors that occur and repeat the installation until it completes without errors.

+   _Note: After making changes to your formula, you can use `HOMEBREW_NO_INSTALL_FROM_API=1 brew reinstall <formula>` to test the reinstallation process.
+This ensures that updates or modifications to the formula behave as expected._

 1. Unlike creating a cask, testing the uninstallation process is not necessary for a formula, as its removal is typically smooth and issue-free.